tandpfun/DisableTokens/README.md

 Tokens here have been found by me using scripts, or just when I randomly come across some.
 I never have the intention to abuse the tokens I find and will always reset them using this repo.
 I will not share how I find these tokens to prevent my methods being used for malicious purposes.

-To contact me, you can open an issue, DM me on twitter (@cdngdev) or friend me on Discord (Coding#0001).
+To contact me, please join this discord server (https://discord.gg/Jsbbc8yYzu) or you can open an issue.